-I’m using CloudFlare on a WordPress install (hosted w/ WPEngine).
+I’m using Cloudflare on a WordPress install (hosted w/ WPEngine).

 Using a custom worker, I’m attempting to cache certain requests sent through to a series of custom endpoints set up using the WordPress REST API.
 These are GET requests and the response is JSON.